thirdset/ThirdSetMauticResetBundle/README.md

 ## [Description](id:description)
 The ThirdSetMauticResetBundle allows you to process a Mautic Contact through a Campaign multiple times.
 See the [Usage](#usage) section below for how to use it.

+## Compatibility
+This plugin has been tested with up to v2.9.2 of Mautic.

 ## [Installation](id:installation)
 1. Download or clone this bundle into your Mautic /plugins folder.
 2. Manually delete your cache (app/cache/prod).